Pistol Whipped: Plot

-Matt Conner is an unemployed, drinking deadbeat.
+Matt Connor is an unemployed, drinking deadbeat.
 Once he was a police officer who lived with his wife Liz and his daughter Becky.
 Then, his partner disappeared, along with a large stash of police-impounded money.
 Due to the fact that Matt was an avid gambler, he was the prime suspect for the crime, but his colleague Steve lied that he and Matt were playing poker, thus giving him an alibi.
 Since the police still suspected Matt of the crimes, he was thrown off the police force.
 Matt's wife files for divorce and marries Steve.
 Matt's daughter Becky stays with Steve while Matt spends his time gambling and heavily drinking.

 Some time later, Matt's markers from extended gambling are mysteriously picked up.
 Eventually the collector, called the "Old Man", sends him a messenger named Blue.
 Matt is told that he must work off his debt as a hitman for the Old Man's vigilante organization.
 He begins to receive contracts to kill criminals who avoid arrest with their money and influence.